IvanovicM/spectral-estimation/README.md

 # How to run the tests?

-To run any test simply go to the directory above 'source' and type the following command in your terminal.
+To run any test, simply go to the directory above 'source' and type in the following command in your terminal.

   ```shell
   python -m source.test.test_script
   ```

-Test script can be any from the directory 'test':
+The test script can be one of the testing scripts from the directory 'test':

-- ```test_classical``` - To test all Classical Methods
+- ```test_classical``` - To test all the Classical Methods
-- ```test_parametric``` - To test all Parametric Methods
+- ```test_parametric``` - To test all the Parametric Methods

-If you want to test all implemented solutions for the tasks in the statement, simply go to the directory above 'source' and type:
+If you want to test all implemented solutions for the tasks in the statement, simply go to the directory above 'source' and type in:

 ```shell
   python -m source.test.task